Rascalov/Rascalov.github.io/_posts/2020-10-29-Pi-Cam-Pan-Tilt.md

 For the camera feed, I'll use [User space video 4 linux](https://www.linux-projects.org/uv4l/).
 Easy management of the feed and will work nicely with the pantilt python program.

+this command sets it up with a limit to 5 connections at a time.

-$sudo uv4l -nopreview --auto-video_nr --driver raspicam --encoding mjpeg --width 640 --height 480 --framerate 20 --server-option '--port=9090' --server-option '--max-queued-connections=30' --server-option '--max-streams=25' --server-option '--max-threads=29'
+`sudo uv4l -nopreview --auto-video_nr --driver raspicam --encoding mjpeg --width 640 --height 480 --framerate 30 --server-option '--port=9090' --server-option '--max-queued-connections=30' --server-option '--max-streams=5' --server-option '--max-threads=29'`

-Turns out there are a lot of options.
-Most refer to Servo Motors, simple motors that can turn 180 degrees.
-I can set two servos, one takes the left and right, the other takes up and down.

-I bought some servos, along with a kit to help me set up a HAT I can use to put the pan tilt setup on the raspberry pi.